How to Get Into Nursing School: 3 Ways to Improve Your Chances

 Prepare to Take the TEAS

-Taking next steps to progress in the application process includes completing your academic plan, completing any prerequisites you’re enrolled in with a 3.0 GPA or higher, taking the Test of Essential Academic Skills or TEAS, and earn a minimum composite score of 76 or higher.
-With the right preparation and study plan, you can succeed on the TEAS.
-See our TEAS test tips, and make sure you’re ready.
-These elements together can increase your chances of getting into nursing school.
+When considering how to get into nursing school, prioritize a strong performance on the Test of Essential Academic Skills (TEAS).
+On this nursing school entrance exam, Mercer ABSN applicants must earn a minimum composite score of 76.
+With the right preparation and study plan, you can succeed on the TEAS and increase your chances of getting into nursing school.

 Write a Compelling Admissions Essay

 One of the final steps in the application process is submitting your resume and admissions essay.
-Your essay should clearly demonstrate your passion for the field of nursing and commitment to Mercer’s core values including Christian caring, compassion, and social responsibility.
+Your essay should clearly demonstrate your passion for the field of nursing and commitment to the values of Mercer University’s College of Nursing, including Christian caring, compassion, and social responsibility.

-Do You Have What It Takes to Be a Mercer Nurse?
+Do You Have What It Takes to Be a Mercer University Nurse?

-If you already have a bachelor’s degree from an accredited university, it may be possible to earn your nursing degree in as few as 12 months with Mercer University’s Accelerated Bachelor of Science in Nursing track.
-Following the previous points in this post will help to increase your chances of getting into nursing school.
+If you already have a bachelor’s degree from an accredited university, it may be possible to earn your nursing degree in as few as 12 months with Mercer University’s ABSN track.
+Our ABSN track is designed to support your success as a nursing student and beyond, with academic success coaches to provide individualized attention and small class sizes that facilitate faculty mentoring.